jomido/tswss/readme.md

 #### Android

 No. I hear that either the latest Firefox, or Firefox dev channel for Android [has support for WebSockets](https://wiki.mozilla.org/Mobile/Platforms/Android).
 Unfortunately, I do not have access to an Android device to test this.

+#### Windows Phone 8

+I hear it's all a-ok.
+Unfortunately, I do not have access to an Windows Phone 8 device to test this.